dwkielman/cs414-f18-801-team-farnsworth/README.md

 10/8/2018
 Domain Model Document uploaded

-Use Case Documentation udpated based on feedback
+Use Case Documentation udpated based on feedback (changed sections are highlighted in Green)